kreijack/bombrowser/tests/TESTS.md

 Expected results:
 - The editor of the code appears.
 - The date in date selector reports prototype
-- The date in date selector reports only prototype

 Passed: [X]

-### Test 8.10 - revise a code (in proto mode)
+### Test 8.11 - revise a code (in proto mode)
 Test description:
 - revise the code "820004" from the code list window (the code has already a prototype revision, if not create a prototype revision)
 - check the checkbox "Prototype"